 So what is the easiest way to increase your active client base?
 You can instantly increase your number of active clients by winning back your inactive clients.
 Dealers already attempt to attack this problem with service offers, coupons and reminder programs.
 There is a fundamental problem to to this strategy when it comes to clients who have already defected…

-Your lost client ignore these offers.
-If these offers appealed to them they wouldn't have defected in the first place.
+Your lost client ignores these offers.
+If these offers appealed to them they wouldn’t have defected in the first place.
 Why would you continue to hit them with offers they are not interested in?

 Differentiate your Dealership from Everyone Else

-Every dealership has a attrition challenge.
+Every dealership has attrition challenges.
 Attrition is the opposite of retention.
 Attrition is the number of clients who stop doing business with your dealership.
-They've defected.
+They’ve defected.
 They are the people who move out of your market area, they are people who for whatever reasons stop dealing with your sales and service teams.
 Most dealers I work with do not know what their level of attrition actually is.

 Until you first identify how many of your clients are no longer actively dealing with your service department or have stopped buying from you, you can’t begin to improve on that figure.
 Identifying the percentage and which clients no longer actively do business with you, is the first step to reducing your attrition rate.
 And the opposite of attrition is client retention.

-I published an article titled - You Need to Know the Shocking Truth, Retention vs Conquest Marketing.
-I'm providing you access here for two reasons.
+I published an article titled – You Need to Know the Shocking Truth, Retention vs Conquest Marketing.
+I’m providing you access here for two reasons.
 1) It explains in detail the what the average attrition percentage is for dealers.
 The numbers are shocking.
-2) It also explains my earlier comment about "conquest marketing is where your real opportunity is for growth".
-If conquest is your key to growth... why am I showing you strategies about improving retention?
+2) It also explains my earlier comment about “conquest marketing is where your real opportunity is for growth”.
+If conquest is your key to growth… why am I showing you strategies for improving retention?
 Because winning back lost customers is your quickest and least expensive path to growth.

 So your first goal?
 Figure out what your attrition level is… and more importantly, which specific clients left you.
 Then you want to recognize the reasons clients stop doing business with your dealership.